SmartTeleMax/iktomi/doc/source/web-tutorial.rst

         ...
         return response

-`env` is an insanities application's current environment object.
+`env` is an iktomi application's current environment object.
 Basically it contains only one significant attribute: `webob.Request` object in `env.request`.
 `data` and `next handler` will be described below.